anekar/anekar/README.md

 ```
 Python R SQL
 ```
 - How to reach me...
-Take a look at the left
+Take a look at the left side of github